Huggg

 Long service awards might seem old-fashioned.
 But that's kind of a sign of the times.
 Average tenure is shorter than it used to be, and a lot of companies have dropped formal recognition programmes altogether.

 But that's exactly why staying for the long haul matters more than ever.
 An employee who has been with you for five, ten or twenty years has sweated through restructures, leadership changes, battled off dozens of recruiters waving 'better offers' in front of them.
-Recognising that isn't just a nice gesture - it's a retention signal to everyone else in the business.
+Recognising that is a retention signal to everyone else in the business.

 The problem isn't whether to recognise loyalty.
 It's how to do it without making the whole thing feel like a box-ticking exercise.